saritasa-nest/camp-js-2024-anastasia-fongrad/apps/vanilla/README.md

 npm run vanilla:build
 ```

-You will see the generated files in dist that ready to be served.
+You will see the generated files in dist folder that ready to be served.

 ## Add new page